zojaji/zojaji.github.io/_posts/2019-06-14-how-to-have-two-cameras-in-desktop-vr-game.md

   - two cameras
   - two players
 ---
 Sometimes it is necessary to have two cameras in a Virtual Reality (VR) multiplayer game development.
-One is connected to the VR-Camera rig and the otherone is connected to the desktop main display.
+One is connected to the VR-Camera rig and the other one is connected to the desktop main display.
 Unity provides an easy solution to this end.
 {: style="text-align: justify;"}
 <hr>
 # 1. Check player settings